-Baseball season returns on July 23rd.
+Baseball season is back starting April 7th.
 Featuring your favorite teams for the littlest baseball fans.

 They say that necessity is the mother of invention, and here at WubbaNub, we couldn't agree more.
 On a family vacation, Mompreneuer Carla Schneider was desperate to soothe her newborn son, who would fuss whenever his pacifier went missing.
 In an aha moment, she took a hotel sewing kit and a plush toy and created what is now, 20 years later, an extremely successful invention called The WubbaNub.